 Plastic films are much more vulnerable than the other two types of greenhouse coverings.
 Plastic films are commonly made of low-density polyethylene (PE; e.g., PE with UVstabilization and PE-infrared films), ethylene-vinyl acetate (EVA), and PVC films.
-Figure 109 is an example of a plastic film greenhouse.
+Figure 139 is an example of a plastic film greenhouse.

-Figure 109.
-Plastic film greenhouse

-Source: Greenhouse New Zealand by Eric T. Gunther, cropped by Verisk, CC BY-SA 3.0
+Figure 139.
+Plastic film greenhouse Source: Greenhouse New Zealand by Eric T. Gunther, cropped by Verisk, CC BY-SA 3.0 the most prevalent type of damage from severe thunderstorms.

-Due to their large glass or plastic content, greenhouses are generally quite vulnerable to fierce winds and impact from flying debris and hailstones.
-Greenhouse covering failure is the most prevalent type of damage from severe thunderstorms.
 These buildings have a large roof area, but their high glass content leaves the entire building more vulnerable to damage, unlike other buildings where roof damage is the most prevalent.
 Greenhouses can collapse completely, particularly those that have wood frames; and therefore, the contents are particularly vulnerable and are also supported in the Verisk model.
 Non-crop contents may include heating systems, lighting fixtures, watering systems and supplies, furniture, and other items.